-The Vocational Rehabilitation Office in Little Rock, Arkansas, determines eligibility for this Veterans’ benefit.
-Information on how to contact this office can be obtained in the Financial Aid Office.
+Veteran Readiness and Employment counselors employed by the Department of Veterans Affairs determine eligibility for this veterans’ benefit.
+Information on how to contact a Veteran Readiness and Employment counselor can be obtained in the Financial Aid Office.
 Additional information regarding Veterans’ benefits may be obtained by visiting the VA web site at www.benefits.va.gov/vocrehab

 Hazlewood Exemption for Texas Veterans